tigerclaw-az/ejwaibel.github.io/resume.md

 : Chandler Gilbert Community College
   *01/2018 - Present*

-Adjunct faculty in the Computer Information Systems department with a focus on web development courses integrating HTML5, CSS3, and JavaScript.
+Develop and teach 3 courses as an adjunct faculty in the Computer Information Systems department with a focus on web development integrating HTML5, CSS3, and JavaScript.

 #### Lead UI Engineer | Senior Web Developer
-: General Motors IT
+: General Motors IT - Global Brands
   *07/2014 - 04/2018*

-Lead UI engineer responsible for end to end feature enablement across the UI layer, and the integration of UI into the broader ecosystem of General Motors brand websites.
-Lead a team of 15 developers to increase their knowledge and performance within a fast paced development environment.
+Started as an individual contributor migrating 3rd party web applications into GM ecosystem.
+Promoted to Principal UI Engineer responsible for end to end feature enablement across the UI layer, and the integration of UI into the broader ecosystem of General Motors brand websites.
+Increased EBIT by 30% while leading a team of 15+ software developers to a successful global production release for General Motors European brand sites.

+* Arhitected JavaScript web components solution with jQuery & TerrificJS called "AtomicJS"
+* Lead team of 15+ developers to deliver 65 custom AEM components for the European brands release, which reached 20 different countries
+* Implemented solution for functional website integration of social media, Google analytics, and SEO within AEM infrastructure
+* Analyzed performance of brand sites and executed plan to increase initial page load time by 30% and decrease asset sizes by 25%
 * Applied CSS3 styles to modular components based on PSD styleguides
-* Engineered robust, scalable and extendable JavaScript
-* Built multiple angular applications for inclusion into a Bootstrap/Foundation framework
+* Produced multiple angular applications for inclusion into a Bootstrap/Foundation framework
 * Designed solution for custom SCSS inheritance to accomodate multiple shared projects
-* Arhitected internal modular JavaScript solution with TerrificJS called "AtomicJS"
-* Lead team of 20 developers to deliver 65 custom AEM components for the European brands release, which reached 20 different countries
-* Built custom solution for Gulp build process and provided enhancements based on project challenges
+* Designed solution for internal Gulp build process and provided enhancements based on project challenges, which helped decrease build time by 2 hours
-* Integrated custom jQuery plugins into project's custom AtomicJS framework
 * Triaged bugs on a daily basis to ensure issues are resolved in time for production release
 * Coordinated with business and design teams to ensure proper requirements for new features
 * Researched advanced CSS & JavaScript techniques to implement latest browser features and enhance the customer's experience